smartsizing blog

 It's hard not to notice a plethora of influenzers promoting the dumbphone- The idea that we are too weak-willed to handle the cocaine of scrolling text on a screen

-My own thoughts about dumb phones > smartphones are here (eg battery life, one-touch phonecall recording) but I would add it's a waste of money to get a top-of-the-range smartphone unless someone else (eg an employer) is buying it.
+My own thoughts about dumb phones > smartphones are here (eg battery life, one-touch phonecall recording) and I would add it's a waste of money to get a top-of-the-range smartphone unless someone else (eg an employer) is buying it.

 It is desirable to extricate oneself from Google's tentacles and spying in general.
 Many (not all) dumb phones have that advantage.
 However it is not necessary to 'downgrade' to a dumbphone in order to escape Google's clutches.
-Leaving aside Apple there are de-Googled alternatives.
-Following my own positive experience with a Google Pixel 4a running eOS, my newish smartsize criteria for buying mobile phones are these:-
+Leaving aside Apple (please do), there are de-Googled alternatives

-Pixel 4a does.
+Having all these attributes is the Holy Grail of mobile phones for a smartsizer such as myself.
+The Google Pixel 4a is was not perfect.
+Nor is the 7a.
+It is not true dual SIM phone but single physical SIM slot with an additional eSIM option.
+It has internal 128Gb storage but with no expandable microSD slot.
+It does not have a removeable battery.
+For these options one could opt for a Murena phone above or the more expensive Fairphone - but the later Fairphones are 5G (cost £649) and don't have a headphone jack while the Pixel 4a does.
 Meanwhile some of the Murena phones have non-easy-removeable batteries.
 One downside of the Fairphones and Murena phones is that they are not a load of third party accessories for them.
-Fairphones are already expensive and if you want a cover etc you must buy from Fairphone which isn't cheap (cases are £35 - screen protectors are £30) whereas a tough case (with ring holder) AND screen protector for my Pixel ran to just £11 on Amazon compared to £65 for the equivalent for a Fairphone.
-You may be saving the planet but you ain't doing much for your pocketbook...
+Fairphones are already expensive and if you want a cover etc you must buy from Fairphone which isn't cheap (cases are £35 - screen protectors are £30) A tough case (with ring holder) AND screen protector for my Pixel ran to just £11 on Amazon compared to £65 for the equivalent for a Fairphone.
+You may be saving the planet but you ain't doing much for your pocketbook...However, the bluetooth Fairbuds are now much better and can be easily repaired and battery changed.

 The Fairphone does have other smartsize advantages though - the prime one being easy to repair - a 10/10 iFixit repair score and a resounding endorsement here from teardown repair guru Hugh Jeffreys.
 (The one criticism being the aforementioned lack of headphone jack on newer models).
-It is certainly not my intention to berate the Fairphone or indeed Murena phones (which are cheaper and also have hotswap battery options).
+It is certainly not my intention to berate the Fairphone or indeed Murena phones (which are cheaper and some also have hotswap battery options).
 Fairphone has a stated aim of being more eco-friendly and repairable.
 As a relative startup, they do not enjoy the economies of scale that a company such as Samsung has.
 Over the longterm owning a Fairphone may be cheaper if it lasts longer, camera modules can be easily upgraded, batteries swapped easily enough.

 Another option is a Braxphone - or he can de-Google your phone - details here.